The best Black Friday pet deals we’ve found so far | CNN Underscored

 Diggs

-Designed to be travel-ready and simple to store, this crate has wheels, a carry handle and it even collapses easily.
-It also boasts a removable bottom tray for convenient clean-up.
+Designed to be travel-ready and simple to store, this crate has wheels and a carry handle, and it even collapses easily.
+It also boasts a removable bottom tray for convenient cleanup.
 Every refurbished Revol has been completely inspected and comes with a six-month warranty.

 Spot & Tango